practice-golang/9minutes/README.md

 # 9minutes board

 ```
-An expreimental 9minutes or GUBUN board
+An expreimental 9minutes or GUBUN board for personal use

 WIP
 ```